-All the basic information regarding INDEX function is listed in the table below.
+All the basic information regarding INDEX function in Excel is listed in the table below.
 (This data is regularly updated from Microsoft and several resources)

 |Function Category:||Lookup and reference|

 |Description:||Uses an index to choose a value from a reference or array|

 |Return Value:||The value at a given location.|

 |Applies to:||Excel 2016, Excel 2013, Excel 2011 for Mac, Excel 2010, Excel 2007, Excel 2003, Excel XP, Excel 2000|